Originally recorded by Roger Miller (US #39/C&W #6/UK #19 1968).

 “‘Little Green Apples’ was issued as the B-side to O.C.
 Smith’s second single (‘Main Street Mission’) in September 1968 from Smith’s album Hickory Holler Revisited.
 But, as Buzz Cason recalls, ‘a disc jockey in Detroit played the album cut [by O. C. Smith] of ‘Little Green Apples’ one morning’ and that single spin triggered ‘such a reaction and rash of phone requests [as to] prompt [the deejay] to call the head of promotion for Columbia in New York.’

-“‘Little Green Apples’ replaced the under-performing ‘Main Street Mission’ as the album’s promotional single, resulting in a #2 hit for Smith on both of Billboard’s Hot 100 and R&B charts.
-It would also win for its writer Russell the 1969 Grammy Award for Song of the Year and, because of Miller’s success, the Grammy Award for Best Country Song.”
+“‘Little Green Apples’ replaced the under-performing ‘Main Street Mission’ as the album’s promotional single (it peaked at an underwhelming #105, “bubbling under” the Hot 100), resulting in a #2 hit for Smith on both of Billboard’s Hot 100 and R&B charts.
+It would also win for its writer Russell the 1969 Grammy Award for Song of the Year and, because of Miller’s success on the Country Singles chart, the Grammy Award for Best Country Song.”

 Patti Page, “Little Green Apples” (1968):